graphile-contrib/pgdbi/roadmap.md

 other ideas:

+- **plugin support**
+  - i am strongly considering refactoring the existing tools such that they are themselves plugins to this tool.  it would be cool to make it easy for the community to extend this in this future.
+  - base plugin types that support operations across all tables/functions could simplify the dev process
 - **sql executor**
   - there is a placeholder for script execution on some of the tools.  this could also support an ad-hoc sql tool
   - https://github.com/stlbucket/postgraphile-de-extension/blob/master/src/pde/graphile-extensions/execSql.js
     - this is a graphile extension from a previous project exploring a more ambitious IDE concept than for this tool
-- **sqitch visualizer**
-  - sqitch provides a rich set of db tables that could easily be exposed in a ui so the state of any installation could be quickly ascertained
 - **production mode**
   - would obviously have to be bulletproof, but a read-only access via proper authorization would be nice to have
 - **graphql vizualizer**
   - incorporate one of the open source tools, or build our own.
-- **plugin support**
-  - i am strongly considering refactoring the existing tools such that they are themselves plugins to this tool.  it would be cool to make it easy for the community to extend this in this future.
-  - base plugin types that support operations across all tables/functions could simplify the dev process
 - **script generator**
   - https://github.com/stlbucket/postgraphile-de-extension/tree/master/src/pde/graphile-extensions
   - these extensions were the beginnings of something of this nature.  these are just for idea purposes tho